Yasmin Javadian

-Yasmin Javadian (born 15 November 2000) is a British Judoka from Northern Ireland.
-She won the bronze medal in the Women’s -52kg event at the 2022 Commonwealth Games held in Birmingham, whilst studying dentistry at the University of Birmingham.
+Yasmin Javadian (born 15 November 2000) is a British judoka from Northern Ireland.
+She won the bronze medal in the Women’s -52 kg event at the 2022 Commonwealth Games held in Birmingham, whilst studying dentistry at the University of Birmingham.
 In 2019 she took the title at the British Judo Championships after winning the bronze medal in both the U21 and U23 European Judo Championships.